Teens building a better community

-The Harold & Arlene Schnitzer CARE Foundation believes that there should be opportunities for young people to create change.
-The CommuniCare program provides an environment where young adults learn about the needs of their communities through grantmaking and promotes a long-term understanding of philanthropy and ethic of volunteerism.
-By challenging students to engage in community service that is both rewarding and educational, we hope to encourage them to become active adult citizens in their communities.
+The Harold & Arlene Schnitzer CARE Foundation believes there should be opportunities for young people to create change.
+The CommuniCare program provides an environment where young adults will learn about the needs of their community and develop leadership skills through grantmaking.
+By challenging students to engage in community service that is both rewarding and educational, we hope to encourage them to become active citizens in the future.

 How the Program Works